clarencebowen/chinook-weather-sales-relationship/README.md

 - Look for "[replace with your password here]", and replace with your password.
 For example, if your password is "pass123" then change line to `pw <- {"pass123"}`.
 - Change connection settings for the "con" variable to those of your own.
 - Save the file.
-- Click on "Source" button (top-right).After a few seconds, a scatterplot with a regression line should have been plotted.
-The scatterplot should match that of this repo (scatterplot.pdf).
+- Click on "Source" button (top-right).
+After a few seconds, a scatterplot with a regression line should have been plotted.
+The scatterplot should match that of this repo (weathersales.pdf).
 Note no discernable relationship in the scatterplot.
-- In RStudio console, type "regrLine" and hit <Enter>.
+- In RStudio console, type "regrLine" and hit the "Enter" key.

-Note the Intercept and sales$TempAvg (linear regression slope) match the values obtained using the statistical functions in postgresql:
+Note the Intercept and linear regression slope match the values obtained using the statistical functions in postgresql:
 	`Intercept: 5.397684      Slope: 0.001008`